go101/immutable-value-proposal/README-v9.a.md

 ```

 Please note, in the above example, the two `:rr` suffixes in the `var:rr z = w:rr` line are both required.
 The reason is `w` is a roled value.
-Literal and constant values are all unroled values.
+On the other hand, literal and constant values are all unroled values.
 And again, implicit role convertions are disallowed here.

-There are not ways to declare read-only variables in short declarations:
+There are no ways to declare read-only variables in short declarations:
 ```
 var w = []int{1, 2, 3}
 {